Thermodynamic Properties of Schwarzschild Black Hole in Non-Commutative Gauge Theory of Gravity: Thermodynamic properties of the NC Schwarzschild black hole

-Fig. \ref{fig3}, shows the behavior of Hawking temperature for NC SBH as a function of event horizon radius.
-The result shows that the non-commutativity removes the divergence of the Hawking temperature except for the poles ($\theta=0,\pi$).
-In this scenario, the temperature of the NC SBH increases during its evaporation to reach a maximum value $\hat{T}^{max}_H\approx\frac{0.0426}{\Theta\, \sin\theta}$ at the critical size $r_h^{crit}\approx1.085\,\Theta\, \sin\theta$, then quickly falls to zero at the minimum size of $r_h=r_h^{0}\approx0.598\,\Theta\,\sin\theta$, at this point, the black hole cannot radiate anymore, so there are no more processes of particle-antiparticle creation near the event horizon of the black hole with $r_h^{0}\approx0.598\,\Theta\, \sin\theta$.
-Then, at $r_h<r_h^0$ the temperature become negative, which means a non-physical solution.
-As we see, these physical quantities depend on the observational angle, so the radiation of the black hole is not the same in all directions of observation in the NC spacetime.
-In this context, the two poles ($\theta=0$ and $\theta=\pi$) of the NC black hole have a high temperature compared to the other directions, and the small temperature can be measured by the observer in the equatorial plane $\theta=\frac{\pi}{2}$ (see Fig. \ref{fig3'}).
-The difference in poles-equator temperature increases during the evaporation of the black hole.
-This result is similar to some models and observations of the difference in temperature between the poles-equator of the sun in the literature, as in \cite{poles1,poles2,poles3,poles4}.
-Add to this, the condition in the size of the black hole that stop radiation is different from observers to the others, except for the two poles, where the black hole still radiating.
-This new behavior of the radiation at the poles in the final evaporation stage of the non-rotating black hole in the NC spacetime can be seen as a jet of the black hole, and it emerged from the NC effect of the spacetime.
+In Fig. \ref{fig3''} we show the behavior of Hawking temperature for the NC SBH as a function of the event horizon radius $r_{h}$ for various values of $\Theta $.
+The result shows that the non-commutativity removes the divergence of the Hawking temperature.
+The temperature of the NC SBH increases during its evaporation and reaches a maximum value $\hat{T}^{\max }=0.031/\Theta $ at the critical horizon radius $r_{h}^{c}=1.732\,\Theta $, then quickly falls to zero at the minimum horizon radius $r_{h}^{\min }=\Theta $.
+At this point, the black hole cannot radiate anymore, so there are no more processes of particle-antiparticle creation near the event horizon of the black hole with $r_{h}^{\min }$, which corresponds to the minimal mass $\hat{m}_0=r^{min}_h/2=0.5\,\Theta$.

-Fig. \ref{fig3'} shows the distribution of SBH temperature in the NC spacetime.
-The difference in temperature between the poles-equator is obvious in the NC geometry, and it grows with increasing $\Theta$ for the small black hole as well.
-The effect of the non-commutativity is clear now, as we see the non-commutativity cool down the black hole radiation in his final stage of evaporation, similarly to the electrically charged Reissner-Nordrst\"{o}m black hole.